Procurement Risk:

 Prevalence: selling nations Score: NS / 100

 This indicator is not assigned a score in the GDI.
-Given the secrecy around the acquisition process, it is difficult to know if acquisitions…
+Due to the confidentiality of Niger’s defence acquisition process, assessing the extent of political…

 Explore